Key (company): History

 Key announced the development of three kinetic novels in October 2020: Loopers, Lunaria: Virtualized Moonchild, and Stella of The End.
 Loopers was released on May 28, 2021.
 Lunaria: Virtualized Moonchild was released on December 24, 2021.
 Stella of The End was released on September 30, 2022.
 Key also revealed in October 2020 the multimedia project Prima Doll in collaboration with plastic model and figurine manufacturer Kotobukiya.
 A 12-episode anime television series for Prima Doll aired between July and September 2022.
 Key released the Planterian Ultimate Edition on September 3, 2021, which also included Planetarian: Snow Globe, a kinetic novel version of the previously released prequel short story of the same name.
 Key collaborated with video game developer Wright Flyer Studios to produce the mobile role-playing game Heaven Burns Red released on February 10, 2022 for iOS and Android devices.
-A four-volume kinetic novel series for Prima Doll will be released between 2023 and 2024.
+A four-volume kinetic novel series for Prima Doll began with volume one released on April 28, 2023.
+Volume two will be released on May 31, 2024.
+Key announced a new visual novel named Anemoi on November 15, 2023.
+A new kinetic novel titled Kōsai Toshi: Augment Protocol (虹彩都市 augment protocol) set for release in 2024 was announced on December 15, 2023.